Jose Siri Player Props: Rays vs. Twins

-The Tampa Bay Rays, including Jose Siri and his .706 slugging percentage over his past 10 games, take on starting pitcher Pablo Lopez and the Minnesota Twins at Tropicana Field, Wednesday at 6:40 PM ET.
+On Thursday, Jose Siri (.676 slugging percentage in past 10 games, including four home runs) and the Tampa Bay Rays play the Minnesota Twins, whose starting pitcher will be Bailey Ober.
+First pitch is at 1:10 PM ET.

-He notched a home run while going 1-for-3 in his last game against the Twins.
+He had a hitless showing in his most recent game (0-for-3) against the Twins.

 Jose Siri Game Info & Props vs. the Twins